-Here, what you see is what you get, simple, but well-researched, over-analyzed, and (probably) informative entries on all sorts of food and cooking lore.
+CulinaryLore.com concerns just about anything related to food but it is not a food blog and I, Eric, am not a food blogger.
+It concerns the ‘lore’ of food more than recipes.
+Here, what you see is what you get: well-researched, over-analyzed, and (probably) informative entries on all sorts of food and cooking lore.
 Why did I choose the word lore?

 Well, just about every other word you can think of was already taken.
-And "lore" has the connotation not only of knowledge, but of legend and mythos.
-It fits the bill, if you will.
+And the word lore has the connotation not only of knowledge but of legend and mythos.
+It fits the bill if you will.
 I try not to get over-precious about the myths I bust or the statements about food or cooking I make.
 Even if you don’t like to cook, you still might be curious about many of the subjects tackled here.
 I will tend to avoid hot-button topics on this site and try to keep things light, but of course, I cannot avoid controversial subjects completely.

 Most likely, then, more history and myth will be covered here than food science, although there are a great many articles on science as well.
-I tend to cover those things that might satisfy your curiosity rather than the “chemistry of cooking,” although there is a good bit of that, too.
-If you think there should be more of that kind of thing here, then write an article and have it published here!
+I tend to cover those things that might satisfy your curiosity rather than the “chemistry of cooking,” although there is a bit of that, too.

 No, my ideal reader is a person that really likes to cook, sure, but is extremely curious about food on another level.
-Many food related subjects have nothing to do with actually preparing and eating food!
+Many food-related subjects have nothing to do with actually preparing and eating food!
 You might want to know, for example, why we call a diversion or false trail a red herring.
 Or, you might be curious about whether microwaves cook from the inside out.
+There are even psychological aspects, such as that phenomenon we like to call our dessert stomach.
 All that aside, you will find plenty of cooking tips on this site.